23 March 2021

 214 colour and 22 black & white

 Thomas Gainsborough’s (1727–88) London years, from 1774 to 1788, were the pinnacle and conclusion of his career.
-They coincided with the establishment of the Royal Academy, of which Gainsborough was a founding member, and the city’s ascendance as a center for the arts.
-This is a meticulously researched and readable account of how Gainsborough designed his home and studio and main- tained a growing schedule of influential patrons, making a place for himself in the art world of late-18th-century London.
-New material about Gainsborough’s tech- nique is based on examinations of his pictures and firsthand accounts by studio visitors.
-His fractious relationship with the Royal Academy and its exhibition cul- ture is reexamined through the works he sent to its annual shows.
-The full range of Gainsborough’s art, from fashionable portraits to landscapes and fancy pictures, is addressed in this major contribution, not just to the study of a great artist, but to 18th-century studies in general.
+They coincided with the establishment of the Royal Academy, of which Gainsborough was a founding member, and the city’s ascendance as a centre for the arts.
+This is a ‘scrupulously detailed’ (Hugh Belsey), meticulously researched and readable account of how Gainsborough designed his home and studio and maintained a growing schedule of influential patrons, making a place for himself in the art world of late-18th-century London.
+New material about Gainsborough’s technique is based on examinations of his pictures and firsthand accounts by studio visitors.
+His fractious relationship with the Royal Academy and its exhibition culture is reexamined through the works he sent to its annual shows.
+The full range of Gainsborough’s art, from fashionable portraits to landscapes and fancy pictures, is addressed in this major contribution, ‘an enduring contribution not only to Gainsborough scholarship but also to the study of British art of the eighteenth century’ (Duncan Robinson, The Burlington Magazine).

 Dr Susan Sloman FSA is an independent scholar and curator specialising in eighteenth-century studies.
 Gainsborough in London is the follow-up to her previous book, Gainsborough in Bath.